-- Align and mount electric starter onto crankcase.
+- 1. Align and mount electric starter onto crankcase.
 Install and torque screws to 24 N⋅m (212 in. lb.). - 2.
-Connect electrical leads for Oil Sentry_TM, ignition module, key switch, relay, and starter. - Mount control panel to crankcase and secure with screws.
+Connect electrical leads for ignition module, ignition switch, relay, and starter.

+Mount control panel to crankcase and secure with screws.
 Ensure ground wires are placed between screw and bracket.
 Torque screws to 24 N⋅m (212 in. lb.).